Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/laser_system.md

 - and accurate slant range measurement.

-Slant range is, besides weapon impact calculations, used for the automatic target stablization in Track-mode.
+Slant range is, besides weapon impact calculations, used for the automatic target stabilization in Track-mode.
 If not measured with the laser, it is computed based on inaccurate INS and WRCS data, resulting in a degradation of the system.